sonwan2020/azure-docs/articles/container-apps/java-metrics.md

 ### CLI

-There are two CLI options related to Development Stack and java metrics:
+There are two CLI options related to app runtime and java metrics:

 | Option | Description |
 |---------|---------|